kaylajlu/kaylajlu.github.io/_projects/3_project.md

 ---
 layout: page
-title: PageRank Algorithm
+title: PageRank and Hyperlink-Induced Topic Search (HITS) Algorithm
-description: with background image
+description:
 img: assets/img/chess_board.png
 importance: 3
 category: work
 related_publications: false
 ---

-I created a two-player chess game that is capable of all the standard chess features and blocks illegal moves.
-This was my 15-112 term project when I took the course the summer after my junior year of high school.
-I leveraged the object-oriented programming and Python coding skills I learned throughout the course, as well as used CMU Graphics and Tkinter to bring the project to life.
+My teammate and I wrote a paper that provided a thorough analysis on the PageRank and HITS algorithms: two commonly used web-ranking algorithms.

+We started by explaining the mathematics behind the PageRank algoirthm.
+We introduced three distinct versions of it: Simple PageRank, Damped PageRank, and Dangling Node PageRank.
+Each version provides a prirority on different hyperlinks depending on the number of links connected to each hyperlink and the quality of them.
+We provided both mathematical explanations and code simulations of the algorithms.

+We also examed the Hyperlink-Induced Topic Search (HITS) algorithm and conducted a similar process where we did a mathemtical breakdwon of the algorithm and simulated it through code.